The issue of child safety is crucial. Most people would undoubtedly agree on this.

 Being stretchy as it is, the AMAZLINEN is very easy to install on just about anything, including a car seat or a shopping cart.
 For that same very reason, it is very easy to prepare for nursing.
 Besides, the cover is not transparent, which is very important for a mother who wants to preserve her modesty.

 The AMAZLINEN is not very expensive.
-For the time being, it can be purchased for approximately $20, since it is on sale.
-When that offer is down, its current price is still $39 versus the standard $49.
+For the time being, it can be purchased for approximately a very low price, especially when it’s on sale.
+But even when it’s not, the price still very low.